 Jerry Nadler defeats fellow Democratic Rep Carolyn Maloney in New York primary battle

-Representative Jerry Nadler, the chairman of the House Judiciary Committee, handily beat fellow Democratic Representative Carolyn Maloney in the primary for New York’s 12th district.
+Representative Jerry Nadler, the chairman of the House Judiciary Committee, handily beat fellow Democratic Representative Carolyn Maloney in the primary for New York’s 12th District.

 Mr Nadler, who as chairman of the House Judiciary Committee led the the first impeachment of former president Donald Trump, beat Ms Maloney, who serves as chairwoman of the House Oversight & Government Reform Committee.